 Instructions

-- Remove from the oven, and sprinkle with confectioners sugar, then pop out of the molds and allow to cool on a cooling rack.
-Store tightly in an airtight container for up to 1 week.
+• Remove from the oven, and sprinkle with confectioners sugar, then pop out of the molds and allow to cool on a cooling rack.

 Notes

-- These cookies will stay crispy on the outside and fluffy in the middle for about 2-3 days.
+• Storage: These cookies will stay crispy on the outside and fluffy in the middle for about 3 days.
 Just be sure to place them in an airtight container after they have completely cooled.
 They will still be quite delicious after a few days but lose some of their crispness.

 Hi.
 Can I swap the 4 egg whites to 2 whole eggs or 3 eggs?